 Natural regeneration has several advantages over planting seedlings

-Tree species natural to the area are retained, and these species are best adapted to local soil and climatic conditions, and most likely to be used by local koalas and other wildlife in the area.
+Tree species native to the area are retained, and these species are best adapted to local soil and climatic conditions, and most likely to be used by local koalas and other wildlife in the area.
 This method is inexpensive, as you don’t have to buy seedlings, and the cost of fencing may be less than providing guards for seedlings, as regenerated seedlings seem to be less attractive to pests such as wallabies and hares/rabbits than planted seedlings.
 Finally, regenerated stands of trees have a more natural appearance than trees planted in orderly rows.

 Limitations of natural regeneration